whiskyechobravo/kerko/docs/config-params.md

 ### `batch_size`

-Number of items to request on each call to the Zotero API.
+Number of items to request on a single call to the Zotero API.
+Actual batch sizes can get reduced based on responses received from the Zotero API.

 Type: Integer <br>
-Default value: `100` (this is the maximum currently allowed by the Zotero API)
+Default value: `50` (this is the maximum currently allowed)

 ### `child_include_re`